adelinewang679/CMCV_FA18/documents/design-journey.md

 [You will need to come up with at least 4 tasks.
 List your tasks here.
 You *do not* have to do user tests yet.]

-Task 1: [describe your task]
+Task 1: Look for the team's tournament and practice schedule this semester.

-Task 2:
+Task 2: Fill out the interest form.

-Task 3:
+Task 3: How many people are on the team?

-Task 4:
+Task 4: How did the team do in the most recent season?

 ### Client Meeting (Milestone 2)